Who Is Making Music For Black Children?

 However, to expand the children's selection and keep things fresh, I started tracking down other artists’ music online.
 I’m excited about what I’ve discovered, and I truly hope talented musicians everywhere will begin using their skills to give our kids this missing piece of the cultural media puzzle.
 Here’s what I found:

-The Top 10 Coolest Musicians for Kids of Color
+The Top 10 Coolest Musicians for Black Kids

 1. Gigi Gumspoon